cdk8s-team/cdk8s/docs/migrating-from-1.x.md

 We strongly recommend migrating to `2.x` using the instructions stated below.

+## End Of Life Timeline

+Version `1.x` of the cdk8s toolchain will enter end-of-life on 01/01/25.
+After which, it will no longer receive any updates.

+We strongly recommend migrating to `2.x` using the instructions stated below.

 ## Core Library

 Version `2.x` of the core [cdk8s](https://www.npmjs.com/package/cdk8s) library is identical to version `1.x` from an API perspective.
 The only difference is in the dependency they declare on the `constructs` library.
 This also means that the documentation and code snippets presented throughout the site is compatible with `1.x` as well, in case you'd still like to use it.